To better understand what is value investing, you need to know first:

 A value investor makes only informed decisions.
 That is of course based on studying the business fundamentals and reading carefully the key financial metrics of the company.
 Read more about how to build assets here.

 What is your clue that value investing is a successful investment approach?

-Needless to say that buying assets at a discount to their true value align with the logic of making profits.
+Needless to say buying assets at a discount to their true value aligns with the logic of making profits.

-Benjamin Graham, David Dodd, the Berkshire Hathaway CEO Warren Buffet who often regarded as the world’s most successful investor, Charlie Munger (Buffett’s right hand man, and his partner too), and Peter Lynch the manager of Magellan Fund, who generated annual returns of more than double the S&P 500 stock market index for 13 years on average.
+Benjamin Graham, David Dodd, the Berkshire Hathaway CEO Warren Buffet who is often regarded as the world’s most successful investor, Charlie Munger (Buffett’s right-hand man, and his partner too), and Peter Lynch the manager of Magellan Fund, who generated annual returns of more than double the S&P 500 stock market index for 13 years on average.

-There are also other more big names of successful value investors that we may mention elsewhere.
+There are also other big names of successful value investors that we may mention elsewhere.